-In another example, the cost of fertilizer – essential for crops and animal feed – had already been increasing as a result of higher demand during the pandemic; similar to households stockpiling with toilet rolls or governments with PPE, many countries decided to purchase more fertilizer to prepare for the worst.
-Now, interestingly, the challenge has shifted from the demand side to the supply side: Russia and Ukraine are both major suppliers of fertilizer, but commercial restrictions and land destruction are compromising exports of this key commodity.
+In another example, the cost of fertiliser – essential for crops and animal feed – had already been increasing as a result of higher demand during the pandemic; similar to households stockpiling with toilet rolls or governments with PPE, many countries decided to purchase more fertiliser to prepare for the worst.
+Now, interestingly, the challenge has shifted from the demand side to the supply side: Russia and Ukraine are both major suppliers of fertiliser, but commercial restrictions and land destruction are compromising exports of this key commodity.

 What can procurement professionals do to combat supply chain disruption?

 As ever, not just in procurement, knowledge is power.
 Understanding your supply chain inside out will give you a much greater ability to understand and therefore negotiate prices with your suppliers.
 If you know that 30% of the price you pay for your food product is directly linked to an index (such as wheat or rice), then you are in a much better position to figure out the expected cost increase.
 This knowledge will also help you help your suppliers in reducing costs.
 For example, if you know that 30% of the price of chicken breast you buy is animal feed, then you can work with your supplier to find alternatives to traditional feed sources.

 With the perceived threat of supply disruption, many organisations are already aiming to localise their supply chains as much as possible – just like throughout COVID.
 Now is a good time to start looking for more local alternatives or backup suppliers to your current global ones.

 The silver lining: long-term lessons in supply chain management